 During the development of these models an important step is the calibration of the parameters to ensure a good model performance.
 In order to maintain these models a regular re-calibration is performed.
 For our Credit Rating models we strive to rely on a quantitative calibration approach that is combined and strengthened with expert option.
 This article explains the calibration process for one of our Credit Risk models, the Corporate Rating Model.

 In short, the Corporate Rating Model assigns a credit rating to a company based on its performance on quantitative and qualitative variables.
 The quantitative part consists of 5 financial pillars; Operations, Liquidity, Capital Structure, Debt Service and Size.
 The qualitative part consist of 2 pillars; Business Analysis pillar and Behavioural Analysis pillar.
-See for more details on the methodology behind this model.
+See A comprehensive guide to Credit Rating Modelling for more details on the methodology behind this model.

 The model calibration process for the Corporate Rating Model can be summarized as follows: